Hitham2496/Subtractor/README.md

 # Subtractor
-Python module for basic subtraction of numbers
+Python module for basic subtraction of numbers - created for demonstration purposes as part of a talk at the IPPP Computing Club 22/02/22